Rubinho (footballer): Club career

 After remaining without a club for several months, on 14 December, Rubinho signed a contract with Lega Pro sude Como, which would keep him at the club until the end of the 2016–17 season.
 On 13 January 2017, however, the club's general director announced that his contract with the club had been cancelled, for personal reasons.
 The following day, he signed with his former club Genoa.

 On 31 December, Rubinho signed a one–year contract with Avaí in his home country.

 International career

 Rubinho represented Brazil in the 2001 FIFA World Youth Championship, being first-choice.

 Style of play

-A reliable and experienced shot-stopper, Rubinho was also known for his leadership and vocal presence in goal, being considered a key dressing room personality for his teams throughout his career.
+A reliable and experienced shot-stopper, who was well–regarded for his goalkeeping ability during his time in Italy, Rubinho was also known for his leadership and vocal presence in goal, being considered a key dressing room personality for his teams throughout his career.
 As a goalkeeper, he also stood out for his speed when rushing off his line to collect the ball or anticipate opponents who had beaten the off-side trap, and was known for his ability to get to ground quickly to parry shots.
 Moreover, he was effective in his distribution and competent with the ball at his feet.
 In 2009, former goalkeeper Luca Marchegiani considered Rubinho to be me among the best goalkeepers in Italy.